 - Become a 4-H County or State Ambassador

 - Take part in an intensive leadership training event, like BLU or YELLO!

 - Travel to Washington DC to learn about government

-- Do a 4-H citizenship and leadership project and take it to the fair
+- Do a 4-H civic engagement and leadership project and take it to the fair